 Affordable Clean Energy (SDG 7)

-Ensure access to affordable, reliable, sustainable and modern energy for all: We are implementing energy efficiency measures across our enterprise and meeting more of our energy needs through renewable energy.
+Ensure access to affordable, reliable, sustainable, and modern energy for all: We are implementing energy efficiency measures across our enterprise and meeting more of our energy needs through renewable energy.
 As part of our 2030 Commitments, we have a goal to increase access to heating, cooling, and fresh food, and to operate with 100% renewable energy.
 In response to COVID-19, in 2020, the company launched the Center for Healthy & Efficient Spaces to help ensure access to indoor environments that are both safe and efficient.

 Gender Equality (SDG 5)

 Achieve gender equality and empower all women and girls: We were the first in our industry to enter the Paradigm for Parity Coalition when our CEO signed the pledge in 2017.
-23.1% of our leadership positions are now held by women and there are 4 women serving on our Board of Directors.
+21.7% of our leadership positions are now held by women and there are five women serving on our Board of Directors.
 We are working relentlessly to fulfill the pledge and bring gender parity to our corporate leadership structure by 2030.
 To support these goals, we are working across the full value chain to improve where and how we recruit talent, how we develop and promote from within, and how we hold our leaders accountable in creating opportunity for all.
 Additionally, through our seven-step strategic sourcing process, we avoid using price as the primary driver for supplier selection.
 Instead, we consider a range of factors as agreed upon by a cross-functional team, including supplier diversity, quality and risk.
 We are also working toward our target to spend $15 billion with women-owned businesses through 2021.
 Read more about our commitments to diversity and inclusion in our business and supply chain.

-To increase our impact, we aligned our citizenship targets with four of the U.N.
-Sustainable Development Goals (SDGs) — Climate Action (SDG 13), Quality Education (SDG 4), Zero Hunger (SDG 2) and Sustainable Cities and Communities (SDG 11).
-Read more about our 2020 Targets, 2030 Sustainability Commitments and approach to corporate citizenship.
+To increase our impact, we have also aligned our citizenship targets with Quality Education (SDG 4) and Zero Hunger (SDG 2).
+Read more about our 2030 Sustainability Commitments and approach to corporate citizenship.